anders-biostat/sleepwalk/index.md

 The aim of these dimension-reduced embeddings is simple: Each cell is represented by a point on two-dimensional plot, and the points are arranged such that similar cells appear close to each other and cells that are different farer apart.

-The same ideas are useful, if, insetad of many cells, we have many samples that have been assessed with some bulk omics (e.g., ordinary RNA-Seq), and we want to see which samples are similar.
+The same ideas are useful, if, instead of many cells, we have many samples that have been assessed with some bulk omics (e.g., ordinary RNA-Seq), and we want to see which samples are similar.

 *What do we mean by similar and different?* We think of each cell (or sample) as a point in "feature space" -- an imagined high-dimensional space whose axes are all the features (i.e., gene expressions, protein abundances, drug responses or any other measured values) and the cell's measured values for all the features are its coordinates.
 Since we usually work with tens, hundreds or thousands features, this is not very intuitive.
 Have you ever tried to imagine 1000-dimensional space?

 However, we can imagine to measure **distances** in this high-dimensional space.
-The Euclidean distance between two cells, for example, is to simply take for each feature the difference between the two cells, add up the squares of all this distances and take the square root -- exactly as one does in oridnary 3D space using Pythagoras' theorem.
+The Euclidean distance between two cells, for example, is to simply take for each feature the difference between the two cells, add up the squares of all this distances and take the square root -- exactly as one does in ordinary 3D space using Pythagoras' theorem.

-A dimension-reduced **embedding** is now an arrangement of point representing the cells in less dimensions -- only 2, if we want to show it on a two-deimensional computer screen -- that, to some extent, preserves these distances.
+A dimension-reduced **embedding** now is an arrangement of point representing the cells in less dimensions -- only 2, if we want to show it on a two-dimensional computer screen -- that, to some extent, preserves these distances.

 This can never work perfectly -- we will always introduce **distortions** when reducing dimensions.